 Only data collected on the current instruments has been used to calculate the uncertainty of measurement.
 Quality control standards in whole blood were used to assess measurement process reproducibility.
-Using the Root Sum Squares technique, the combined uncertainty (Uc) was determined to be 1.4.
+Using the Root Sum Squares technique, the combined uncertainty (Uc) was determined to be < 1.6%.
 Using the Student's t-table for $n \ge 100$ measurements, the coverage factor (k) is 3 at a 99.73% confidence interval (CI).
-To calculate the expanded uncertainty (Ue) the combined uncertainty (Uc = 1.4) is multiplied by the coverage factor (k=3) to arrive at 4.3 for a CI = 99.73.
+To calculate the expanded uncertainty (Ue) the combined uncertainty was multiplied by the coverage factor (k=3) to arrive an expanded uncertainty < 5% for a CI = 99.73.
 The statistical predictive value indicates that the true value of any test sample will be within 5% of the reported test value more than 99.73% of the time, or 9,973 times out of 10,000.
-The exact statistical prediction at 5% cannot be made at this time, however, a value of $\pm$ 5% will continue to be reported.